 5. Take Immediate Action (If the Broker is Proven to be Problematic)

 After doing research and asking for suggestions online, traders should be able to take a conclusion and determine whether their issues are caused by problematic brokers or not.
-When the result proves that it is the broker that is indeed suspicious, traders should immediately withdraw all their remaining funds and close their accounts.
-If the broker is under a certain regulatory agency, you can report the issues to the institution or even ask for compensation if your condition meets the criteria.
-For good measure, you could share this experience in forums to warn other traders.
+When the result proves that the broker is indeed suspicious, traders should immediately withdraw all their remaining funds and close their accounts.

 6. Find a Better Broker